UBCOrbit/cdh_development_csdc5/STM32H743 Examples/Temperature/README.md

 # Temperature Sensor Example

-The following example displys how to use the temperature sensor on the STM32H743.
+The following example displays how to use the temperature sensor on the STM32H743.
 The temperature sensor is accessed through ADC3 on channel 18.
 It follows [this procedure](https://www.st.com/content/ccc/resource/technical/document/reference_manual/group0/c9/a3/76/fa/55/46/45/fa/DM00314099/files/DM00314099.pdf/jcr:content/translations/en.DM00314099.pdf#page=973) for reading data from the ADC and calculating the temperature.

 Additional information can be found in:
 [ADC Characteristics](https://www.st.com/resource/en/datasheet/stm32h743zi.pdf#page=160)
 and
 [Temperature Sensor Characteristics](https://www.st.com/resource/en/datasheet/stm32h743zi.pdf#page=170)